Iranian export billet and slab prices dipped in late April as lower offers and bid prices were heard in the market.

 by mills a week earlier.

-However, even with the discount, the price was considered to high by market participants.
+However, even with the discount, the price was considered too high by market participants.

 Customers in Southeast Asia, which has previously been one of the main outlets for Iranian semi-finished steel products, were inactive due to the impact of measures taken to curb the spread of the Covid-19 virus.

-Fastmarkets’ weekly price assessment for steel billet, export, fob ports Iran, was $335-345 per tonne on Wednesday April 29, against $345-350 per tonne fob a week earlier.
+Fastmarkets’ weekly price assessment for steel billet, export, fob ports in Iran, was $335-345 per tonne on Wednesday, April 29, against $345-350 per tonne fob a week earlier.

 Slab offers were also reduced on Wednesday to $325 per tonne fob Iranian ports, compared with $325-330 per tonne fob a week ago.

 No fresh bookings were heard by the time of publication, as customers consider the current offers too high.
 Bids were coming in at $315 per tonne fob.